-Interview with Sneaker, a female Soul Retriever/vampire
+Interview with Sneaker, a female Soul Retriever

-On a warm summer evening I sipped my second beer at an outdoor café in San Francisco.
+I sipped my second beer at an outdoor café in San Francisco.
 My friend, the author CE Raven, was telling me about her latest book when I spotted Sneaker striding down the sidewalk.

 Through anonymous contacts, I’d set up an interview with Sneaker.
 Ordinarily, I would have introduced myself and told her I was looking forward to our interview.
 The smooth strength and purpose of her stride and the don’t-even-think-about-fucking-with-me cast of her eyes caused me to think better of that idea.